oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   3 email  String optional
 }
 ```
 The native JADN definition format is JSON, which enjoys broad support across programming languages and platforms.
-Definitions written in JADN IDL can be translated to native JADN and vice-versa:
+Definitions written in JADN IDL can be translated to and from native JADN format:
 ```
 ["Person", "Record", [], "", [
     [1, "name", "String", [], ""],